The State of the World's Children

 In nearly every part of the world, be it rich or poor countries, mental health conditions – and the lack of caring responses – cause significant suffering for children and young people and are a top cause of death, disease and disability, especially for older adolescents.

-An estimated 13 per cent of adolescents aged 10–19 is estimated to live with a diagnosed mental disorder.
+It is estimated that more than 13 per cent of adolescents globally live with a mental disorder.

 Uncertainty.
 Loneliness.
 Grief.